xuchen66/sphinx-emdocs/source/cryo-em_training.rst

 :Author: Chen Xu <chen.xu@umassmed.edu>
 :Date: $Date: 2016-07-27

 **Goal** is to help a new user coming to EM field to learn some basic knowledge and skill of Cryo-EM.
-Hopefully, at the end of this two levels of training sessions, you can screen your negative stained specimen and cryo grids on a TEM scope without too much difficult.
+Hopefully, at the end of these two levels of training sessions, you can screen your negative stained specimen and cryo grids on a TEM scope without too much difficult.

 **Requirement** You are not required to have experience with TEM operation.
 The only requirement to you, the fresh trainee,  is to have a spirit of commitment.
 You need to be determined to learn this new technique.
 If you think to have your data collected while in your training session and have your project done half way, you should not attend the training session I offer.
 You will be wasting your own time, let alone mine.
 Usually, if an user doesn't take good note during training session and doesn't come back to practise on microscope, that is a good hint that the user is *not* serious at it.
 Operating a transmission electron microscope is very much like  driving a car - you need to be serious and to practise to learn!